wp-plugins/simple-bar/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple Bar plugin is beautifully designed with focus on ease of use, No developer logo.
+Notification Bar plugin is beautifully designed with focus on ease of use, No developer logo.

 == Description ==

-Simple bar plugin offers simple and user friendly user interface.
-Customizable bar with important features which most of the bar plugins do not offer.
+Notification bar plugin offers simple and user friendly user interface.
+Customizable bar via opyions panel with important features which most of the bar plugins do not offer.
 Responsive , zero coding skills, fulfill your needs.